meredal/meredal.github.io/_posts/2016-04-24-Two-Trees-Buildout-19.md

 ### Related Links

 - I wrote about the Photshop Tutorial on my blog in [Lesson 15](http://meredal.github.io/PhotoshopCC-15/).
 - The [Photoshop Mockup](http://meredal.github.io/Photoshop/Two-Trees-Mockup.psd) I used to build the site.
-It can also be found at the bottom of the Lesson 15 blog post.****
+It can also be found at the bottom of the Lesson 15 blog post.
+- You can see the webpage here: [meredal.github.io/twotrees](http://meredal.github.io/twotrees/)